 “Thanks for your interest in this property!
 If you'd like to move forward with this purchase, I'll need two things from you:

-1. Please sign the attached Assignment Agreement and fax or email it back to me by 5:00pm today.
+1. Please sign the attached Assignment Agreement and fax, email, or text it back by 5:00pm today.

 2. Please send us a $______ deposit by 5:00pm today via wire transfer.